rollkit/docs/tutorials/celestia-da.md

 - [Mocha Testnet](https://docs.celestia.org/nodes/mocha-testnet#mocha-testnet)
 - [Mainnet Beta](https://docs.celestia.org/nodes/mainnet#mainnet-beta)

-The main difference lies in how you fund your wallet address: using testnet tokens or [TIA](https://docs.celestia.org/learn/tia#overview-of-tia) for the mainnet beta.
+The main difference lies in how you fund your wallet address: using testnet TIA or [TIA](https://docs.celestia.org/learn/tia#overview-of-tia) for Mainnet Beta.

-After successfully starting a light node, it's time to start posting the blocks of data that your rollup generates.
+After successfully starting a light node, it's time to start posting the batches of blocks of data that your rollup generates.

-## 🧹 Cleaning Previous Chain History
+## 🧹 Cleaning previous chain history

-From the [GM World Rollup](/tutorials/gm-world) tutorial, you should already have the `gmd` binary and the `$HOME/.gm` directory.
+From the [GM world rollup](/tutorials/gm-world) tutorial, you should already have the `gmd` binary and the `$HOME/.gm` directory.

 To clear old rollup data:

 ```bash
 rm -r /usr/local/bin/gmd && rm -rf $HOME/.gm
 ```

-## 🏗️ Building Your Rollup
+## 🏗️ Building your rollup

 Now we need to rebuild our rollup by simply running the existing `init.sh` script: